Giotto Maraghini: Biography

-He was born in Sanremo, province of Imperia, on November 16, 1882, the son of Edoardo Maraghini, principal of the Lyceum of Vercelli.
+He was born in Sanremo, province of Imperia, on 16 November 1882, the son of Edoardo Maraghini, principal of the Lyceum of Vercelli.
 He entered the Royal Naval Academy of Livorno in 1899, graduating with the rank of ensign in 1902.
-He served on various ships, including the armored cruiser Giuseppe Garibaldi; after commanding the gunboat Volturno with the rank of lieutenant, he was assigned on the armored cruiser Pisa, participating in the Italo-Turkish War (1911- 1912) in which he earned a War Cross for Military Valor for distinguishing himself in command of a landing company in Tobruk and Derna.
+He served on various ships, including the armoured cruiser Giuseppe Garibaldi; after commanding the gunboat Volturno with the rank of lieutenant, he was assigned on the armoured cruiser Pisa, participating in the Italo-Turkish War (1911- 1912) in which he earned a War Cross for Military Valor for distinguishing himself in command of a landing company in Tobruk and Derna.

 During the First World War he served on submarines; he began the war as executive officer aboard the Atropo, of which he later assumed command, sinking on 4 June 1916 the Austro-Hungarian steamer Albanien.
 He was later given command of a more modern submarine, H 7, being promoted to lieutenant commander in 1918; by the end of the war he had been awarded two Silver Medals of Military Valor and a War Merit Cross.
 He continued to serve on submarines even after the war, commanding Sebastiano Veniero and Luigi Galvani, until 1923, when he was appointed Deputy Chief of Staff of the command-in-chief of the Fleet, embarking on the battleship Conte di Cavour.

-In 1924 he was promoted to Commander; he was later sent to Monfalcone to follow the outfitting of the new Pisani-class submarines (commanding the Des Geneys in the summer of 1929), and between 1929 and 1931 he held the position of Chief of Staff of the submarine fleet command.
-In 1930 he was promoted to Captain and in 1930 he assumed command of the heavy cruiser Gorizia.
-In 1932-1933 he served as chief of staff of the 2nd Naval Division, after which he was in command of the defense of the La Spezia Naval Base and then of the Brindisi Naval Fortress Area.
+In 1924 he was promoted to commander; he was later sent to Monfalcone to follow the outfitting of the new Pisani-class submarines (commanding the Des Geneys in the summer of 1929), and between 1929 and 1931 he held the position of Chief of Staff of the submarine fleet command.
+In 1930 he was promoted to captain and in 1930 he assumed command of the heavy cruiser Gorizia.
+In 1932-1933 he served as chief of staff of the 2nd Naval Division, after which he was in command of the defence of the La Spezia Naval Base and then of the Brindisi Naval Fortress Area.